eunicewly/GEOL0069week4/README.md

 ## Confusion Matrix

-Finally, we will quantify our echo classification by GMM (2 class) against the ESA official classification using a confusion matrix:
+Finally, we will quantify our echo classification by GMM (2 class) against the ESA official classification using a confusion matrix.

-We first need to modify the ESA classification to make it compatible with our classifcation for the confusion matrix:
+We first need to modify the ESA classification to make it compatible with our classifcation for the confusion matrix, by extracting the corresponding data from flag (ESA classification) that matches those in data_cleaned, and changing the numbers that indicate the sea ice and lead classification to match those in GMM:
 ```
-# extract the values in flag just like for data_cleaned
+# extract the values in flag that are not corresponding to the NaN values in the data_normalized, just like for data_cleaned
 esa_flag_cleaned = flag[~np.isnan(data_normalized).any(axis=1)][(flag_cleaned==1)|(flag_cleaned==2)]
-# changing 1 to 0, and 2 to 1
+# changing 1 to 0 (sea ice), and 2 to 1 (lead), so that it is the same as in clusters_gmm classification
 esa_flag_cleaned = np.where(esa_flag_cleaned == 1, 0, esa_flag_cleaned)
 esa_flag_cleaned = np.where(esa_flag_cleaned == 2, 1, esa_flag_cleaned)
 ```